twbs/bootstrap-sass/README.md

 **Note**: It's important that the file you are importing is not named `bootstrap`, since this will cause an import loop.
 As a general rule, errors are something you should try to avoid.

+##### Passing multiple values to mixins

+Some CSS3 properties take multiple values, such as `box-shadow` or `text-shadow`.
+To pass multiple values to the Bootstrap mixins, you must escape the values or else the Sass parser will choke on the commas.
+Here's how to escape the values in Sass:

+    .selector {
+      @include box-shadow(#{0 2px 5px rgba(0,0,0,.25) inset, 0 -2px 5px rgba(0,0,0,.25) inset});
+    }

 #### Javascripts

 You can include the Bootstrap javascripts through two methods.
 In this case, Sprocket's `//= require` directives are useful, since there is no better alternative.